BKWLD/decoy/docs/index.md

 # Installation

-1. Run `composer require bkwld/decoy`
+1. Add to your app with `composer require bkwld/decoy`

-2. Add `Bkwld\Decoy\ServiceProvider::class` to `providers` in your Laravel's app config file.
+2. Add `Bkwld\Decoy\ServiceProvider::class` to the `providers` in your Laravel's app config file.

-3. Add these aliases to the `aliases` in your Laravel's app config file:
+3. Add the following config to the `aliases` in your Laravel's app config file:

 		'Decoy' => Bkwld\Decoy\Facades\Decoy::class,
 		'DecoyURL' => Bkwld\Decoy\Facades\DecoyURL::class,